Italy's Renzi plans 10 billion euro cut to income tax - report

 La Repubblica reported the income tax cut would be funded by 7-8 billion euros in spending cuts and the repatriation of funds from Switzerland.

-Italy, which suffers from rampant tax evasion, has been in talks with its neighbor over disclosure of Italian savers' holdings in Swiss banks.
+Italy, which suffers from rampant tax evasion, has been in talks with its neighbour over disclosure of Italian savers' holdings in Swiss banks.

 Renzi, who became prime minister after ousting his predecessor Enrico Letta in a party coup last month, has struggled to make headway on the first of his promised reforms, to change the electoral law to end the fragile majorities that have hindered lawmaking in the past.